mageni/mageni/README.md

 **Please note that Mageni does not sells the open source software.
 The software is, and always will be, free.**

 ## License
-Mageni is released under the GPLv2 license.
+Mageni is released under the <a href="https://github.com/mageni/mageni/blob/master/LICENSE.txt" target="_blank">GPLv2 license</a>

 ## Legal
 This open source software is provided solely for lawful purposes and use.
 You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes and other types of government authority.